|

 Sue has competed successfully, in both saddles, and

-attracted many followers to the Spanish horse through exhibition work with
+attracted many followers to the Spanish horse through exhibition work,

 her PRE stallion Malabar.